psiri/nixos-config/README.md

 This section describes how to enable impermanence.

 [Impermanence](https://github.com/nix-community/impermanence) is a NixOS flake which aims to make your system (_almost_ completely) ephemeral.
 Impermanence is implemented in conjunction with a means of wiping or "rolling back" your system configuration such that all files and directories you don't explicitly declare as "persistent" are wiped out every reboot.
-   * :notebook_with_decorative_cover: The method by which the deletion or rollback happens depends on your filesystem and hardware configuration.
-In the examples contained within this repo, ZFS snapshot rollbacks are utilized to return the root dataset back to its initial (pristine) state.
-This snapshot is taken right after disko initially partitions the drives and creates filesystems.

 #### Impermanence Prerequisites